igorgrichanov/TCPChat/README.md

 # TCPChat
 Simple TCP Chat.

-TCP Server listens on port localhost:8080 and sent notifications to all connected peers when events happen.
+TCP Server listens on localhost:8080 and sent notifications to all connected peers when events happen.
 Messages are shown in stdout.

 ## Description